 You can imagine my delight when a box of brand spanking new Walkers Crisps arrived at my door with a sign saying ‘eat me, eat me’ – ok, there was no sign.
 But they were almost talking to me – especially when I started to read about them.

 Walkers Mighty Lights have 30% less fat than standard crisps – great for us with our current Weight Watchers regime!
-Unlike normal Walkers crisps they have ridges cut into them that hold onto all the flavours – of which there are three – roast chicken, cheese and onion and lightly salted.
-My first impression of the crisps were that they look great – a cheeky little crisp chappie on the packet and with less fat that normal crisps – Shame there isn’t a Salt and Vinegar option!
+Unlike normal Walkers crisps they have ridges cut into them that hold onto all the flavours – of which there are three – roast chicken, cheese and onion and lightly salted crisps.
+My first impression of the crisps were that they look great – a cheeky little crisp chappie on the packet and with reduced fat compared to normal crisps – Shame there isn’t a Salt and Vinegar option!

 All of the Mighty Lights are suitable for vegetarians (even the chicken flavour ones!) and they don’t include any artificial colours or preservatives.
 I think it is quite common now for crisps, as well as other foods, to not include anything artificial so I would be surprised if the crisps had artificial colours or preservatives in them.